MRD2001/HomeWork1/CaseStudy01.md

 * Which technologies are they currently using, and how are they implementing them?
 > Chime uses 28 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack. and actively using 26 technologies for its website, according to BuiltWith.
 These include SPF, Domain Not Resolving, and Google Apps for Business.
 The company also has registered 3 trademarks with the most popular class being 'Insurance; financial affairs', according to IPqwery.

-- HTML5
-- Google Analytics, Google Fonts, Google Tag manager
-- Wordpress for Content management system
-- G suite for eMail hosting and tools
-- reCAPTCHA for security
-- nginx for Hosting
-- Google Maps
-- Adobe TypKit for Design
-- Cloudflare
-- DigiCert
-- AddThis for SocialMedia
-- New Relic Application Maintenance and monitoring
-- HubSpot Marketing Hub for marketing automation
-- Zendesk for Support
-- Global Sign for Security
 - For Analytics & BI (Optimizely, Google Anlytics, CrazyEgg, Flurry)
 - For Application Maintenance (NewRelic)
 - For CMS (WordPress)